Being a working student is not an easy feat.

 I might be lucky to find something within my field of study that’s why I was happy despite all the problems.
 I can say that there are a lot of opportunities out there, you just have to grab it.
 It takes a lot of courage and willpower I tell you.
 I have made it this far, and so can you.

-I hope that other people, especially those who look down on us because we are ‘nothing’ – don’t have that diploma yet or wasn’t born with a spoon in our mouths – see now that we ARE something despite everything and will learn to respect us.
-That is based on a personal experience.
+I hope that other people, especially those who look down on us because we are ‘nothing’ – don’t have that diploma yet or weren’t born with a spoon in our mouths – see now that we ARE something despite everything and will learn to respect us.
+That is based on personal experience.

 Dare try to be in our shoes for a day, I doubt you won’t stand it even for a few minutes.

 I may not have yet finished my degree since I still have to pay off the rest of the tuition fee that was supposedly taken care of by my educational plan.
 But I have learned a lot of life lessons that they don’t teach in the four corners of the classroom.
 Still, I thank all those wonderful people who I met on this journey and who become my inspiration and guide.
 I thank also friends who stuck with me even when I’m at my lowest point.

 Are you a working student?
 Or do you know someone who is?
 Share your stories 🙂